ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 We also require a training data loader, which is responsible for loading the dataset in a representation readable by the network.
 The path to the directory containing the training dataset (in particular the file `dataset_full.csv`) for the first round is specified in the `dataset_path_first_round` field.
+For multi-round inference, the training datasets generated in each of the following rounds will be saved in the directory specified by `dataset_path`.
-We also specify the location for the JSON file characterizing the statistics of the training dataset in `statistic_path`, and the input channels `filter_inputs` used in building our (multichannel) input.
+We also specify the location for the JSON file characterizing the statistics of the training dataset in `statistic_path`. and the input channels `filter_inputs` used in building our (multichannel) input.
 Additionally, we set the ground truth labels `filter_labels` that we want to predict and provide information on whether our data and labels are normalized or standardized.
-For multi-round inference, the training datasets generated in each round will be saved in the directory specified by `dataset_path`.
+The `filter_labels` and `filter_inputs` arguments are explained in more detail below, along with an example.

 For the multi-round case, we must also specify, how many simulations we want to run in each round using the `num_sim` field for training.
 In the example below, 1000 simulations are generated per round and then used for training.